Caravan Purchase Check-list:

 Stabilizer – to add stability to your caravan while being towed

-2 types: The traditional or Scott-Type stabilizer comprises of a stabilizer bar and a bracket on the car and caravan.
+2 types: The traditional type stabilizer comprises of a stabilizer bar and a bracket on the car and caravan.
 The second type is the modern “Al-Ko” or “Winterhoff” Stabilizer hitch/head which will tighten onto the ball to reduce movement while towing.
 You may need to adapt your tow-bar ball to suite the modern type.
-You do NOT need to buy a new ball from Al-ko costing £30 you can buy a spacer to add depth from your vehicle.
+You do not always need to buy a new ball from Al-ko costing £30 you can buy a spacer to add depth from your vehicle.

 Levelling Chocks – to help you level your caravan on un-even site ground